 If the number of applications for places at the Academy exceed the PAN, the following criteria will be applied, in priority order, to determine which pupils will be admitted:

-- Pupils who have a sibling on roll at the Academy at the time of application.
+Pupils who have a sibling on roll at the Academy at the time of application.
 By definition, a sibling is a child who lives as a brother or sister in the same house, including natural brothers or sisters, adopted siblings, stepbrothers or sisters and foster brothers or sisters.
 The ‘same house’ is considered to be the address at which the child resides on a permanent basis.
-If the child lives at more than one address of the parent/guardian that is in receipt of child benefit, that is considered the same address.
+If the child lives at more than one address, it is the address of the parent/guardian that is in receipt of the child benefit, that is considered the same address.

-- In the case of oversubscription in any one category, places within that category will be allocated according to random allocation.
+In the case of oversubscription in any one category, places within that category will be allocated according to random allocation.
+Random allocation, in the context of oversubscription, provides all applicants within the category in question, with an equal chance of obtaining a place.
 The random allocation process is organised by the Vice Principal (using approved computer software) and supervised by someone independent of the Academy.